jeffetale/Phase-4-Week-2-Code-Challenge/README.md

 ## Description

-Superheroes is a web application that show cases superheroes and their various powers.
-A front end with react let's users interact with the application backend built using flask.
-Users can view all the heroes, powers, edit the description of powers and even add new association between a hero and a power.
+Superheroes is a web application that showcases superheroes and their various powers.
+A front end with react lets users interact with the application backend built using Flask.
+Users can view all the heroes and powers, edit the description of powers and even add new associations between a hero and a power.

 ## Setup